Geutg/MMmultilayer/README.md

 Probability of an link being of type 0,1,2 ...R for each link in the training dataset.
 For each link, the output probability is the average probability over the #initializations runs.

+### in order to run the test on the given data:
+pypy TensorialMMSBM.py drugstrain0.dat drugstest0.dat 69 85 5 5 3 10 1
+                                                      #nodes #layers #groupsnodes #groupslayers #labels #initializations output